 - 3Ls: If you want to guarantee that you outbid all rising 2L bids for a particular course, you will need to bid, at the minimum, 1501 points for that course.
 This ensures that you will be in competition only with other 3Ls for that course.

 - Remember that if you spent all your points on one course in Round One but get points reimbursed, you may bid those reimbursed points in Round Two.
 If you spent all your points in Round One and do not get any reimbursed (because you needed all those points to get into a course or on its waitlist), you cannot bid in the Round Two.

 - Though it is advantageous to participate in both rounds of bidding, if you do not enter any bids by the end of the first round, you can still enter bids during the second.

 - Be mindful of historic wait list lengths in formulating your bidding strategy.
-Colorado Law has only recent experience with online course bidding, but some historical data is available for review in the form of term-specific bidding reports showing waitlist lengths after Round One (posted under "Course Registration and Bidding" on the Courses and Registration page of the Law School's website).
+Colorado Law has only recent experience with online course bidding, but some historical data is available for review in the form of term-specific bidding reports showing waitlist lengths after Round One (posted under "Instructions & Historical Information" on the Courses and Registration page of the Law School's website).
 A key to understanding these bidding reports is below.
 Note that historical bidding and wait list information should be used for rough strategizing only, as the popularity of courses may depend on numerous factors not reflected on the reports, e.g., which professors were teaching which courses that term, how many sections of a course were being offered, what time the courses were offered, etc. Every semester's course calendar is different and every semester students have different priorities and preferences when it comes to arranging their individual course schedules.
 Finally, note that not all waitlisted courses are still full by the time classes actually start each term-- so if you end up on a waitlist, stay patient.